-Like with other types of investments, the price of MBS rise and fall continuously based on demand.
+Like with other types of investments, the price of MBS constantly fluctuates based on demand.
 When MBS prices drop, lenders raise interest rates.
 When prices increase, mortgage rates will fall.

 How does a mortgage affect my taxes?

 The impact was much greater prior to December 2017.
-That’s when Congress passed and President Trump signed the Tax Cuts and Jobs Act.
+That’s when Congress passed the Tax Cuts and Jobs Act.

 The new tax law increased the standard deduction.
 Beginning in 2018, single filers will be able to deduct $12,000 from their taxable income, while married filers can deduct $24,000.
 In 2017, those deductions were $6,500 and $13,000.